HRS Rebate vs Net Metering Ontario 2026: Decision Guide

 MeasureHRS RebateCap

-• Installation must be done by a registered Save On Energy contractor.
-Solar X is registered and handles the full application.
+• Registered contractor only.
+Installation must be completed by a Save on Energy-registered HRS contractor.
+Solar X is registered and submits the full application on your behalf.

 Why the ULO rate plan changes the math